bernardobt/Definition-Helper-Anki-Addon/README.md

 NOTE 2: For the parse function I used some files from MorphMan Addon (https://ankiweb.net/shared/info/900801631) code (https://github.com/kaegi/MorphMan).
 Very useful addon, that I personally used for a long time.

+The Clipboard tab you'll find a clipboard monitor, adds what you have on clip board in there.
+Currently it can't be deactivated, unfortunately.

+NOTE: Pyperclip (https://pypi.org/project/pyperclip/) was used to make the clipboard functions.

 In Results, you see three tabs in which the results for each dictionary will be ploted.

 NOTE: The Dictionary files are NOT provided, you'll have to set them manually.
 (As of 12/06/2020, added support to the JMEdict)